SAPikachu/django-dbbackup/README.txt

     The directory in your Amazon S3 bucket you wish to save your backups.
 By default this is set to 'django-dbbackups/'.

+DBBACKUP_S3_DOMAIN (optional)
+    Optionally specify the Amazon domain to use when transferring the generated backup files.

 =====================